 For I consider that the sufferings of this present time are not worth comparing with the glory that is to be revealed to us.
 Romans 8:18

-The effect in eternity far outweighs what you suffer here.
-So keep trusting the Lord in all your ways, keep striving to follow and obey Him day by day and moment by moment.
-The Lord holds the future and your life.
-The eternity of others may just hinge upon one work of obedience to the call to share the Gospel of Jesus Christ.
-Your work is never in vain.
+The effect in eternity far outweighs what you have suffered here.
+So keep trusting the Lord in all your ways, and keep striving to follow and obey Him day by day.
+The Lord holds the future and your daily life.
+The eternity of others may just hinge upon one work of obedience.
+One simple proclamation of the Gospel of Jesus Christ.
+Your work for Jesus is never in vain.